nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Pretty print `panic` messages

-This tool will be useful for reading `panic` messages.
+Read `panic` messages easier.
 Need to redirect STDERR to this tool with `panic` stack traces.
 The tool has HTML output and does lots of deduplication and enhancements.
 Refer to examples in original repo.

 ```